kerojosh96/Josh-s-Data-Structures-Hand-Book/Tuple.md

 A \[tuple\] supports the following operations:

-* Accessing a tuple is Big O(1) because when the search value is known, you don't need to iterate across the whole tuple.
+* Accessing a tuple is O(1) because when the search value is known, you don't need to iterate across the whole tuple.
-* Searching is Big O(n) because, depending on where the item is located, you may need to iterate the entire tuple to find what you are looking for.
+* Searching is O(n) because, depending on where the item is located, you may need to iterate the entire tuple to find what you are looking for.
 Because a tuple is immutable, append() and pop() cannot be used and therefore, deletion and insertion are impossible.

 # Use Cases